-In the city the speed limit is generally 50km/hr while main roads and motorways are between 90km-130 km.
+The city’s speed limit is generally 50km/hr, while main roads and motorways are between 90km-130 km.
 In Italy, vehicles drive on the right side of the way.
-Turning right on a red light is not permissible in Italy – don’t do it or you could face a fine.
+Turning right at a red light is not permissible in Italy – don’t do it, or you could face a fine.

-Some rural roads may be single lane (and roads tend to be quite narrow compared to those in the US in any case).
+Some rural roads may be single lanes (roads tend to be quite narrow compared to the US in any case).
 There will generally be passing places that allow cars to pull aside to allow vehicles coming in the opposite direction to pass.
 (Speaking of which, don’t park in passing places – only ever use dedicated parking spaces.)

 Can You Cross Borders With Your Italian Rental Car?